grip244/SystemShop/README.md

 *   **Fully Automated & Intelligent:** The shop stocks itself with a balanced and exciting selection of items, with no admin intervention required.
 *   **Deeply Configurable:** From item spawn rates to enchantment levels, you have complete control over your server's economy.
 *   **Dynamic & Living Economy:** Prices ebb and flow based on supply and demand, and random server-wide events keep the market on its toes.
-*   **Player-Driven Market:** Empower your players to shape the economy with special orders and a consignment system for selling their own goods.
+*   **Player-Driven Market:** Empower your players to shape the economy with special orders.

 ## Core Features